 UK’s SMEs believe apprentices are solution to UK’s skills gap crisis

-Nine in 10 of the UK’s SMEs believe apprenticeships are at least partly the solution to the UK's skills gap crisis, with a further 68% of the view apprenticeships are a ‘valuable alternative to university’.
-Nearly half (47%) feel not enough is being done to encourage young people to consider apprenticeships.
+Over 80% of the UK’s SMEs believe apprenticeships are at least partly the solution to the UK's skills gap crisis, with a further 69% of the view apprenticeships are a ‘valuable alternative to university’.
+Four in 10 (44%) feel not enough is being done to encourage young people to consider apprenticeships.

-The findings in this release are taken from the latest independent research1 commissioned by Close Brothers Asset Finance and Leasing, and are in support of National Apprenticeship Week, which highlights the positive impact that apprenticeships make to individuals, businesses and the wider economy.
+The findings are taken from the latest independent research commissioned by Close Brothers Asset Finance, and are in support of National Apprenticeship Week (NAW), which highlights the positive impact that apprenticeships make to individuals, businesses and the wider economy.

-A third of responding firms report having an apprenticeship scheme of their own, with many (58%) stating that if financial assistance was available from either the government or the private sector to help contribute towards wages and / or training, they would put someone from their company forward to participate in an apprenticeship scheme.
+Over a third (37%) of responding firms report having an apprenticeship scheme of their own, with many (65%) stating that if financial assistance was available from either the government or the private sector to help contribute towards wages and/or training, they would put someone from their company forward to participate in an apprenticeship scheme.

 The National Apprenticeship Service states 96% of employers with apprentices have experienced at least one benefit from taking on apprentices, and most can count at least eight benefits.
 In addition, 74% of employers say that apprentices improved products or service quality, and 78% say that they improved productivity while 73% say that staff morale is improved by having apprentices.